thomasgtaylor/how.wtf/content/post/2023-02-21-static-methods-in-python.md

 ---
-title: Static methods in Python
-date: 2023-02-21T00:40:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-21 00:40:00-04:00
 description: What is a static method in Python, and how do I create them?
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Static methods in Python
 ---

 Static methods are similar to instance methods (class-level methods), except static methods behave like regular functions bound to a class namespace.
 Unlike instance methods, static methods do not have access to `cls` or `self`.